 If you have a credit debt (any form of loan, overdraft, credit card, catalogue, hire purchase) I suggest you ask for all of the above.
 Also ask for a copy of the Default Notice.
 And if your debt has been sold from one debt collector to another, put notices of assignment in the plural as you want them all.

 For “consumer” problems about goods or services it is less clear what to ask for.
 Sometimes there may be no written agreement.
-Ask for anything that you think will help your case.
+So ask for anything that you think will help your case.

 The process of replying